algoexpt/algoexpt.github.io/content/posts/self-help/index.md

 date: 2022-09-29T15:16:24+09:00
 description : "Trying to fill the void from outside doesn't work" tags : ["life"]

+feature: "shiromani-kant-mo3FOTG62ao-unsplash.jpg"
 ---

-It took a long time for me to realize that I couldn't improve myself by reading self help books.
+It took a long time for me to realize that I couldn't improve myself by reading self-help books.
 My insecure self was hyper sensitive to my shortcomings and the superiority of others.
 I felt I could be better with some magic key, with that one piece of advice that would fill the void in my soul.